House votes to withdraw from Yemen war, Trump expected to veto

 WASHINGTON (AP) — The House on Thursday voted to end American involvement in the Yemen war, rebuffing the Trump administration's support for the military campaign led by Saudi Arabia.

 The bill now heads to President Donald Trump, who is expected to veto it.
-The White House says the bill raises "serious constitutional concerns," and Congress lacks the votes to override him.
+The White House says the measure raises "serious constitutional concerns," and Congress lacks the votes to override him.

 By a 247-175 vote, Congress for the first time invoked the decades-old War Powers Resolution to try and stop a foreign conflict.
+The Senate vote was 54-46 on March 13.

 "The president will have to face the reality that Congress is no longer going to ignore its constitutional obligations when it comes to foreign policy," said Democratic Rep. Eliot Engel of New York, chairman of the House Foreign Affairs Committee.
 He said the humanitarian crisis in Yemen triggered by the war "demands moral leadership."

-The war is in its fifth year.
+The war in Yemen is in its fifth year.
 Thousands of people have been killed and millions are on the brink of starvation.
 The United Nations has called the situation in Yemen the world's worst humanitarian crisis.

-The top Republican on the committee, Rep. Michael McCaul of Texas, acknowledged the dire situation in Yemen for civilians, but he spoke out in opposition to the bill, saying it was an abuse of the War Powers Resolution.
+The top Republican on the committee, Rep. Michael McCaul of Texas, acknowledged the dire situation in Yemen for civilians, but spoke out in opposition to the bill, saying it was an abuse of the War Powers Resolution.

 "This radical interpretation has implications far beyond Saudi Arabia," McCaul said.
 He warned that the measure could "disrupt U.S. security cooperation agreements with more than 100 counties."